 The faculty at Rush have established records in clinical service delivery and participate in the clinical process in addition to teaching and research.
 Students receive outstanding clinical education experiences with diverse patients who present a full range of communicative disorders.
-The Audiology and Speech-Language Pathology programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology, or CAA, of the American Speech-Language-Hearing Association, or ASHA.
+The Audiology and Speech-Language Pathology programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).

-The programs in Audiology and Speech-Language Pathology are based on the philosophy that professional education is optimized by drawing upon the patients, health care providers and other academic medical center resources.
+The programs in Audiology and Speech-Language Pathology are based on the philosophy that professional education is optimized by drawing upon the patients, health care providers, and other academic medical center resources.
 The resources at Rush University enrich and enhance faculty and student research and scholarship, and they provide unique opportunities for interprofessional education and collaboration.
-The clinical skills of Rush students are fostered and developed through didactic courses, clinical observation and instruction, and supervised by practitioner-teachers.
-The department faculty is supplemented by the expertise of physicians, scientists and other health care practitioners within Rush University Medical Center.
+The clinical skills of Rush students are fostered and developed through didactic courses, clinical observation, and instruction, and are supervised by practitioner-teachers.
+The department faculty is supplemented by the expertise of physicians, scientists, and other health care practitioners within Rush University Medical Center.

-The Department of Communication Disorders and Sciences at Rush University integrates outstanding graduate education, superior patient care, excellence in research and scholarship, and service to diverse communities.
+The Department of Communication Disorders and Sciences at Rush University Medical Center integrates outstanding graduate education, superior patient care, excellence in research and scholarship, and service to diverse communities.

 The clinical and graduate education programs of the Department of Communication Disorders and Sciences will be recognized as among the best in the United States.

 Rush programs in Communication Disorders and Sciences offer the academic and clinical education background necessary to begin the ASHA clinical fellowship year (speech-language pathology) and to meet requirements for certification in audiology and speech-language pathology.
 Upon graduation students are eligible to do the following: